clairefuzzyelephant/clarity-eats/src/blog/koreaDay4.md

     />
 </div>

 For lunch we ate at Songgane Gamjatang in Hongdae, which is famous for its bossam.
 I remember not being a huge fan of bossam in the past, but this experience definitely changed my mind.
-It was also particularly invigorating after a long hike, and the food was cheap too (~ 7 per person if I remember correctly, for a whole plate of meat plus soup and whatnot).
+It was also particularly invigorating after a long hike, and the food was cheap too (8000 KRW per person if I remember correctly, for a whole plate of meat plus soup and whatnot).

 <div>
     <img src="../images/koreaDay3-4/bossam.jpg"